On the Topology of Kac-Moody groups: The cohomology of

-\begin{remark} It is natural to ask if $H^*(K/T)$ and $H^*(K)$ are finitely generated algebras.
-If the characteristic of the field $\F$ nonzero, then we will use results from the next section to show that both these algebras are not finitely generated, unless $K$ is a compact Lie group. \end{remark}
+\begin{remark} It is natural to ask if $\Hr^*(\KT)$ and $\Hr^*(\K)$ are finitely generated algebras.
+If the characteristic of the field $\F$ nonzero, then we will use results from the next section to show that both these algebras are not finitely generated, unless $\K$ is a compact Lie group.
+In characteristic zero, this question remains open. \end{remark}

-\section{$H^*(K/T)$ as a module over the Steenrod algebra $\mathcal{A}_p$}
+\section{$\Hr^*(\KT)$ as a module over the Steenrod algebra $\mathcal{A}_p$}